visym/collector/docs/README.md

 * On-demand collection of rare classes
 * Simultaneous video recording, annotation and verification into a single platform
 * Consented videos of people for ethical dataset curation
-* [Python tools](https://github.com/visym/collector) for hard negative mining and live model testing in PyTorch (Coming soon!)
+* Python tools for hard negative mining and live model testing in PyTorch

 ## Dataset Releases